Introduction to Arkansas Slot Machine Casino Gambling in 2020

 Gaming Control Board in Arkansas

-The Arkansas state gaming commission is the Electronic Games of Skill Section within the Arkansas Department of Finance and Administration (DFA).
-The Section is responsible for gaming regulation and compliance of skill-based games in Arkansas.
+The Arkansas state gaming commission is the Electronic Games of Skill Section (currently offline) within the Arkansas Department of Finance and Administration (DFA).

 Casinos in Arkansas